swaldman/sbt-ethereum/README.md

 Compilation of soldity contracts is integrated into sbt's standard compilation pipeline.
 So, just type

     > compile

+You can have sbt continually compile your contracts, every time you save by typing

 To compile your contracts.

+    > ~compile

 To deploy one of the contracts in your `src/main/solidity` directory, use the `ethDeployOnly` task: